WhatsApe/standups/README.md

 - Implement more views?
 - Connect via the back-end auth
   - Use the login view to enter phone # and press "Send" to receive code
-- Be able to send messages to other users
+- Be able to send and receive messages to/from other users